temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

-* `--fold` (string) - Statuses for which Child Workflows will be folded in (this will reduce the number of information fetched and displayed).
+* `--fold` (string[]) - Statuses for which Child Workflows will be folded in (this will reduce the number of information fetched and displayed).
 Case-insensitive and ignored if no-fold supplied.
 Available values: running, completed, failed, canceled, terminated, timedout, continueasnew.
-Default: completed,canceled,terminated.
 * `--no-fold` (bool) - Disable folding.
 All Child Workflows within the set depth will be fetched and displayed.
 * `--depth` (int) - Depth of child workflows to fetch.
 Use -1 to fetch child workflows at any depth.
 Default: -1.
 * `--concurrency` (int) - Number of concurrent workflow histories that will be requested at any given time.
 Default: 10.